Yoshida Doctrine: Historical background

 Even after its surrender in World War II, the Japanese government continued to function.
 It held its first post-war election in the spring of 1946.
 This election was also the first time women were allowed to vote in Japan.
-Yoshida Shigeru emerged as the winner of the election, becoming Prime Minister.
+Yoshida Shigeru emerged as the winner of the election, becoming prime minister.
 Around the same time, discontent grew over the previous Meiji Constitution, and a desire for an entirely new constitution grew.
 A small team from a section of SCAP helped draft a new constitution.
 After some revisions, the Japanese Diet approved this new Constitution in November 1946, it took effect in May 1947, and it continues on today.
 One important aspect of the Constitution was Article 9 which stated that "the Japanese people forever renounce war as a sovereign right of the nation" and that military forces "will never be maintained".
-When Yoshida Shigeru made his policies (the Yoshida Doctrine) Article 9 played a large role.
+Article 9 played a large role in the development of Yoshida's policy.